uchicago-capp-30320/new-arrivals-chi/tests/readme.md

 - `client`: Provides a test client for the application
 - `database`: Provides a test database instance for the application
 - `logger`: Provides an instance to log test results
+- `capture_templates`: Create a function to retrieve the templates rendered
+- `test_user`: Create a test user in the database before each test and remove after
+- `logged_in_state`(client): Logs in a user for testing routes that require authentication
+-

 ## Writing Tests